advertising, marketing, public relations, point of purchase, collateral, print, web design, web content Follow @cafe_racer

 Snapshot impressions include the realization that store lighting’s going green in an avalanche of new devices that save energy — and money — without losing impact, while manufacturing and milling of new surfaces is creating a bold new world of design solutions.
 Traditional specialties — packaging, boxes, shopping bags, posters — all benefit enormously from the escalating advances in printer technology coupled with innovations in CAD manufacturing.

 Attending a show like Globalshop is a daunting task if the aim is to give at least a passing glance to every booth on every aisle.
-We didn’t succeed before running out of time.
-We were able, though, to spend time with several fabricators, designers, and vendors, including Cable Electronics from just outside Dallas.
+I didn’t succeed before running out of time, but was able to spend time with several fabricators, designers, and vendors, including Cable Electronics from just outside Dallas.

-Digital Pizzazz CE Labs, as they like to refer to themselves, were showing off what in my experience may be the so-called killer app of the season from their booth in the Digital Display section, a market some have predicted could grow into a $5-billion specialty over the next five years.
+Digital Pizzazz CE Labs, as they like to refer to themselves, were showing off what may be the so-called killer app of the season from their booth in the Digital Display section, a market some have predicted could grow into a $5-billion specialty over the next five years.

 As CE Lab’s Eric McReady points out, that content is easily controlled by the user, or more likely the creative source for the retailer or manufacturer.
 In other words, Photoshop, Dreamweaver, Flash and a database add up to digital fireworks on the sales floor.